truenas/webui/CONTRIBUTING.md

 We have a automated CI process setup which gets run on every PR.
 You must pass all of the checks for us to consider merging your PR.
 The checks make sure that all of the unit tests pass on your PR and that it builds successfully.
 Furthermore, multiple linter rules are enabled on the repo to ensure that the code is up to the format standards that we would like to keep in our project.
 If the linter sees issues in your project, it might ask you to remove those issues before you can make a commit.

+You can check if your code formatting follows our stands by running

 ## Create a new Pull Request

 Pull requests required at least one approved review from one of the members of the UI team before they can be merged.
 When you create a new PR, a member of the UI team will be automatically asked to review it.
 Alternatively, you can ask for review from @truenas/ui_team.

 Once your code has been reviewed and approved, your PR can be merged.
 Depending on the status of the project, somtimes only authorized members of the UI team can merge PRs.
 In which case a member of the UI team will be responsible for merging your PR.

+## Tests

+We're aiming to have more and more of our code covered by tests.
+So, we recommend that any new code that you add, you should also add unit tests for it.
+Covering it also reported on the PRs by the `codecov` bot.